QMSTR/qmstr/doc/content/WIP/validation/_index.md

 The QMSTR Validator is a command line program that validates the manifests for a package or a distribution.
-It verifies the content of packages against the compliance documentation and answers three
+It verifies the content of packages against the compliance manifest and answers three
 questions:

 * Does the manifest match the package?
-The documentation matches the package if the checksums for the files contained in the package match the information in the documentation.
+The manifest matches the package if the checksums for the files contained in the package match the information in the manifest.
 This check will fail, for example, if a binary has been changed or rebuilt after the documentation was created so that the checksums do not match.
 * Does the package only contain files that are documented?
-This test will fail if there are files in the package that are not described in the documentation.
+This test will fail if there are files in the package that are not described in the manifest.
 * Is the documentation complete?
-The documentation is complete if it describes all files in the package and contains all required information about these files.
+The manifest is complete if it describes all files in the package and contains all required information about these files.
 This check will fail, for example, if license or authorship information is missing even though the file